 To use the Bookmarks Navigator, you don’t have to have all your bookmarks created in advance.
 Microsoft recommends that in their documentation, but if you have one created, the system needs something to grab onto that in the page navigation, you’ve already created your pages.

 And so, when you hit Page Navigator, it just picks up these tabs.
-But for the Bookmark Navigator, it needs something to latch on to.
+But the Bookmark Navigator needs something to latch on to.
 You need at least one created bookmark.

 We access this feature just in the exact same way that we do the Page Navigator.
 We go to the Insert tab, Buttons, Navigator, and then Bookmark Navigator.

-You see that it does very much like the Page Navigator.
+You can see that it does very much the same as the Page Navigator.
 It creates two buttons corresponding to the two bookmarks that we have.
 They’re pretty basic buttons.
 They don’t do much.
-But if we click on them, you can see that they are tied to the functionality of the bookmarks.
+But if we click on them, we can see that they are tied to the functionality of the bookmarks.